Best early Fire Stick deals for Amazon Prime Day 2023

 Looking for a great deal on a Fire TV stick?
 Amazon Prime Day is the perfect time to snap up discounted Fire TV devices, while Apple and Roku will have their own streaming deals, too.

-We’re still a few days away from the official Prime Day 2023 kickoff, but we’ve already spotted some sweet deals on Amazon’s Fire TV streaming players, including the Fire TV Stick 4K, the Fire Stick 4K Max, and the third-generation Fire TV Cube.
+We’re just a day away from the official Prime Day 2023 kickoff, but we’ve already spotted some sweet deals on Amazon’s Fire TV streaming players, including the Fire TV Stick 4K, the Fire Stick 4K Max, and the third-generation Fire TV Cube.

 We also expect to see discounts from the likes of Apple, Roku, and Nvidia for their streaming hardware, so make sure to check back soon.